-Website design is more then a visual display.
+Website design is more than a visual display.
 Web design is about interaction.
-Animations can influence behavior, guide attention and boost your site’s overall user experience.
+Animations can influence behavior, guide attention, and boost your site’s overall user experience.
 They are created to improve usability and pull a visitor’s focus to the important calls-to-action on the page.

 The word “animation” comes from the Latin word “anima” which means “soul”.
 Animations are about adding soul to your website.

 Movement tells stories, creates transitions, explains relationships between elements, and highlights actions.
 Good animations are a natural part of a website design, conceived to enhance your marketing visuals and create an intuitive connection between the user and the site.
 The ultimate goal is not so much to entertain your fans as to help them understand how to navigate your site most effectively without even thinking about it.

 Below are examples that illustrate ways of adding animations to improve your online user experience and interface (UX/UI).

 Waiting for a page to open can be a fun experience.
 If we cannot shorten the wait, we need to invent ways to make loading more entertaining.
 Animation can be used to distract users and make waiting seem less than it actually is.

 Users that have something interesting to watch while your content is loading will ultimately feel more engaged with your brand.